top of page

 • Mounted on tracks or rollers for easy operation.

-• Ideal for adjusting privacy depending on time of day or activity.
+• Ideal for adjusting privacy depending on the time of day or activity.

 Retractable panels combine convenience with effective privacy control.